9 of the best watches to wear on your wedding day

 Grand Seiko SLGW005

-If precision is one of your key priorities on your wedding day, having to make sure that everything runs exactly on time, then I can’t think of a better option that the ultra-precise Grand Seiko SLGW005.
-Thanks to its 9SA4 high beat movement it is able to run at 5Hz with a deviation of -3/+5 seconds a day, you’d feel pretty safe knowing that you won’t be late down the aisle.
-It also helps that it’s an incredibly smart looking watch, with a plain dial featuring a double Seiko and GS signatures creating that small point of difference.
-Price: US$9,700.
+If precision is one of your key priorities on your wedding day, having to make sure that everything runs exactly on time, then I can’t think of a better option than the ultra-precise Grand Seiko SLGW005.
+Thanks to its 9SA4 high-beat movement it is able to run at 5Hz with a deviation of -3/+5 seconds a day, you’d feel pretty safe knowing that you won’t be late down the aisle.
+It also helps that it’s an incredibly smart-looking watch, with a plain, extremely retro dial featuring double Seiko and GS signatures creating that small point of difference.
+Price: US$9,700

 Daniel Roth Extra Plat Souscription